 - Always check your prescription before leaving the pharmacy, as it is much easier to deal with any discrepancies at that time.
 The pharmacist can usually sort out problems immediately.
 It is much more difficult to sort problems out once you are back at home.

 - The GPs are required to maintain a check on your repeat medication.
 You may have been told that you are to take this drug “for life” but you will need to be seen at appropriate intervals for review.
 Please comply with these requests – it is for your own good as your medication requirement may have changed.

 - Always remember that what is urgent for you may not necessarily be considered urgent by the GPs and Practice Staff.
 For example, in times of increased work pressures, priority will always be given for important heart medication, diabetic medication, etc. over requests for simple analgesics or prescription requests for “over-the-counter” medications.
 Requests for non-urgent treatments may be delayed if workload is too great.
 Careful planning on your part will prevent the need for any panic.

-If you have any particular problems, complaints or concerns, please contact the Practice Manager, Mrs Bridget Wareham, who will be pleased to assist.
+If you have any particular problems, complaints or concerns, please contact the Practice Manager, Mr Richard Marshall, who will be pleased to assist.
 All the staff at The Park Surgery aim to deliver the best service we can under the various constraints of an already overstretched and under-resourced NHS.
 We always appreciate your understanding and co-operation.
 Please help us to help you!